daweisuophph/HP_RNASeq/readme.txt

 1. set makefile
 2. make

+How to run:
+1. To index reference:
+indexGFF [gff3 file] [indexed reference dir]

+2. To split jobs:
+split	--path [path to HP_RNASeq]/run
+	--gff-dir [indexed reference directory]
+	--bams [bam 1],[bam 2],...,[bam M]
+	--read-len [read length]
+	--paired-end [mean and std for paired-end reads] --out-iter [number of iterations for updating alpha] --in-iter [number of iterations for updating variational parameters] --output [output folder]

+Other Options for split:
+--trunk-size [trunk size]
+--human-readable  (default is binary)

+3. To evaluate of our method, we can use: kl [indexed GFF] [output of group 1] [output of group 2]
+for general evaluations (either paired or unpaired between groups) or kl --beta [indexed GFF] [output of group 1] [output of group 2] for paired evalutions only

 Please check demo folder for an example run of our model on a small data.
 In simulation folder, we keep the codes for generating synthetic data in our paper.

-For evaluation of our method, we can use kl [indexed GFF] [output of group 1] [output of group 2]
-for general evaluations (either paired or unpaired between groups) or kl --beta [indexed GFF] [output of group 1] [output of group 2] for paired evalutions only